Hodge-Deligne polynomials of character varieties of abelian groups: Separably pure, elementary and round varieties

-(3) A sufficient condition for roundness is the following.
-If cohomology of $X$ \emph{has no gaps}, in the sense that for every $k\in\mathbb{N}$, the condition $H^{k}(X,\mathbb{C})\neq0$ implies $H^{k-1}(X,\mathbb{C})\neq0$, then $X$ is round.
-This is easy to see from the restrictions on weights described in Proposition \ref{prop:polynomials}(2). \end{rem}
+(2) A sufficient condition for roundness is the following: If $X$ is balanced and separably pure and its cohomology \emph{has no gaps}, in the sense that for every $k\in\mathbb{N}$, the condition $H^{k}(X,\mathbb{C})\neq0$ implies $H^{k-1}(X,\mathbb{C})\neq0$, then $X$ is round.
+This is easy to see from Lemma \ref{lem:elm+inj} and the restrictions on weights (Proposition \ref{prop:polynomials}(2)). \end{rem}